 At Newman, the Careers service also organises fairs and events throughout the year to give you a chance to meet graduate recruiters and ask your questions; These include the `Graduate Recruitment fair’, `The Finance, Business and Management Fair’ and the `Postgraduate Study fair’.

-Depending on the course units that you have chosen during your degree you may be eligible for exemptions for professional examinations.
-For further information, you can find more information about the exemptions that could be obtained from:
+Depending on the modules that you have chosen during your degree you may be eligible for exemptions for professional examinations from the following accountancy bodies:*

 Studying and living in Birmingham